The Tower is a Grade II listed building in the Denbighshire local planning authority area, Wales. First listed on 22 December 1989. House.

 Description

-The entrance hall has dog-leg oak stairs and chamfered lintel to fireplace.
-The dining room to right has fine but reset ceiling with roll moulded beams and hollow stops.
-These relate to the earlier building and were probably reset in earlier C19 with one beam being placed like a cornice.
-The same arrangement occurs in the room above and a portion of another moulded beam reused at the top of the staircase.
+Inside, the entrance hall has dog-leg oak stairs and a chamfered lintel above the fireplace.
+The dining room to the right boasts a fine but reset ceiling with roll-moulded beams and hollow stops, likely relating to the earlier building and reset in the early 19th century, with one beam positioned like a cornice.
+This arrangement is also found in the room above, and a portion of another moulded beam has been reused at the top of the staircase.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.